kgao/ok-games/README.md

 #### 0. JS Warrior :v:

-	/game/jswarrior : A Platform Game, the goal is running through each level to catch all coins, avoid hitting enemies or lava.
+	/game/warrior : A Platform Game, the goal is running through each level to catch all coins, avoid hitting enemies or lava.

+	/game/pokemon : A GBA-like Game, the goal is interact with a pokemon after catching, feed, play and/or evolve.

 #### 1. TBD :o: